 ENL program participants will conduct an action research project based on the language needs of their classroom.
 Teachers will be guided in creating questions, developing assessments, monitoring student understanding, and reflecting on the process.
-This will culminate with a project that will demonstrate student progress, next steps, and future planning for use of this process.
+This will culminate with a project that will demonstrate student progress, next steps, and future planning for use of this process to assess and develop interventions to support students' language development needs.